-Slips, trips and falls remain consistently the most common cases of accidents to Network Rail’s combined contractor workforce.
+Slips, trips and falls remain consistently the most common cases of accidents to our combined contractor workforce.
 The next most common causes of injuries are contact injuries, struck by object and manual handling.

 There have also been a number of positive safety culture interventions throughout the latter part of the control period including: introduction of the 11 lifesaving rules; ‘fair culture’ investigation principles, safety conversations training and close-call reporting.